DarthFeder/DiscoveryCraft/README.md

 - With these components (or elements), you can store them or create other blocks/items with them.

-- A discovery bar that works similarly to the experiance bar, only you don't lose it to death.
+- A discovery bar that works similarly to the experience bar, only you don't lose it to death.
 The more you discover, the better at discovery you will be.
 You will lose some if you do stupid things, like walking into cactus, blowing yourself up, jumping out of the world, destroying your science mechanisms, etc.

 - Temporary gravity manipulators (you can guess what that does).